dmbarbour/wikilon/docs/ABC.md

 ## Tokens

-Tokens have the form of short text between curly braces, e.g. `{foo}`.
+Tokens have the form `{foo}` - a short text between curly braces.
+Syntactically, tokens cannot , e.g. `{foo}`.
 Like accelerators, tokens must have a pure local rewriting semantics.

 Most tokens have *identity semantics*, such that removing them from the code does not impact behavior of a correct program.
 Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
 For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to perform just-in-time compilation.